Qumulo/docs/hardware-guide/hpe-alletra-4140/front-internal-drives.md

 sidebar: hardware_guide_sidebar
 ---

-There are 20 drive bay at the front of the {{site.all4140}} node, populated according to your node type.
+There are 2 large form factor (LFF) drive drawers at the front of the {{site.all4140}} node, populated according to your node type.

-## 307TB and 153TB Nodes
+## 1600TB Nodes
-In [307TB and 153TB nodes](technical-specifications.md), all drive bays are populated.

-{% capture alt_tag %}The front drives in the {{site.all4140}} node (307TB and 153TB).{% endcapture %}
-{% include image.html alt=alt_tag file="hpe-alletra-4140-front-drive-bays-307tb-153tb.png" url="/hardware-guide/hpe-alletra-4140/images/hpe-alletra-4140-front-drive-bays-307tb-153tb.png" %}
+In [1600TB nodes](technical-specifications.md), the first 92 of the total 98 drive bays are populated, 1&ndash;49 in drive drawer 1, and 50&ndash;92 in drive drawer 2.
+For more information, see [35-Bay Drive Drawer 1 and 2 Numbering](https://support.hpe.com/hpesc/public/docDisplay?docId=sd00003805en_us&page=GUID-CDBBC56B-6F77-4637-BE62-391B833C6FAF.html) in the HPE Alletra Storage Server 4140 Setup and Installation Guide.

-## 38TB Nodes
+## 1200TB Nodes
-In [38TB Nodes](technical-specifications.md), some drive bays are empty.

-{% include note.html content="In the following diagram, empty drive bays appear in gray." %}

-{% capture alt_tag %}The front drives in the {{site.all4140}} node (38TB).{% endcapture %}
-{% include image.html alt=alt_tag file="hpe-alletra-4140-front-drive-bays-38tb.png" url="/hardware-guide/hpe-alletra-4140/images/hpe-alletra-4140-front-drive-bays-38tb.png" %}
+In [1200TB Nodes](technical-specifications.md), the first 62 of the total 70 drive bays are populqted, 1&ndash;35 in drive drawer 1, and 36&ndash;70 in drive drawer 2.
+For more information, see [49-Bay Drive Drawer 1 and 2 Numbering](https://support.hpe.com/hpesc/public/docDisplay?docId=sd00003805en_us&page=GUID-CDBBC56B-6F77-4637-BE62-391B833C6FAF.html) in the HPE Alletra Storage Server 4140 Setup and Installation Guide.

-## NVMe Boot Drive
+## M.2 Boot Drive
-The NVMe boot drive is located inside the HPE NS204i-u Hot Plug Boot Optimized Storage Device.
+The M.2 boot drive is located inside the HPE NS204i-u Hot Plug Boot Optimized Storage Device.

 {{site.data.alerts.important}}
 <ul>